 After making our way through the slot canyon portion of the tent rocks trail, we began to climb in elevation.
 By the time we reached the top of the overlook area, we were a bit out of breath and much warmer than at the beginning of the hike.
 But the wind was quick to cool us and the views instantly rewarded our effort.

 Far above the tips of the Tent Rocks, we could see for miles in each direction.
 Surrounded by lush mountains and strange desert landscapes, we were overwhelmed with gratitude.
 How lucky are we to be able to have experiences like this?
 How amazing it is that God created places like this to explore!

 From up above it seems almost impossible that we were once wandering between the giant structures below.
 It made us admire these iconic rocks even more.
 What did the original inhabitants of this area believe they were?
 Did they stand on the same rocks, looking down, wondering how such things are possible – like we are now?

 On our way back down the trail, we remembered that this area was supposed to have translucent obsidian fragments called “Apache Tears.”
 As the result of rapid cooling, this “volcanic glass” is a unique and beautiful reminder of the natural history of this area.
 And we were determined to find one!

-These little treasures can be hard to find.
+The Apache Tears can be hard to find.
 And although there are rules against it, many people take them as souvenirs – making the search more difficult.
 After wandering back through the slot canyon and half-way down the Cave Trail, we had almost given up.
 Then I noticed something glisten on the trail next to me.
 I picked up a black rock, wiped off the sand and cheered!
-I had finally found one.
+I had finally found an Apache Tear!